The certification exam is offered three (3) times a year. Exam sittings are scheduled in January, May and September.

 Cheques/money orders must be payable to the “Canadian Association of Medical Radiation Technologists” (CAMRT).
 CAMRT will NOT accept post-dated cheques.
 Payments by Visa or MasterCard credit cards are accepted.
 All fees are in Canadian dollars (CAD) and are subject to change without notice.

-A link to obtain exam results on the secure area of the CAMRT website is emailed to candidates within four (4) weeks after the exam date.
+A link to obtain exam results on the secure area of the CAMRT website is emailed to candidates approximately 20 working days after the exam date.
 Exam results are NOT released by telephone, fax or email.

 PASS: The candidate has met the standard for entry-to-practice and is eligible for the CAMRT credential.
 There will be no numerical marks given to candidates who pass the exam.